Around 14,000 did not vote due to photo ID requirement, says elections watchdog

 Last month, former cabinet minister Jacob Rees-Mogg appeared to describe the introduction of voter ID as an attempt at “gerrymandering” that backfired against the Tories.

-Research published by the Electoral Commission on Friday indicated that 0.7% of people were initially turned away from polling stations in May, but around two-thirds of them returned later in the day and were able to vote.
+Research published by the Electoral Commission on Friday indicated that 0.7 per cent of people were initially turned away from polling stations in May, but around two-thirds of them returned later in the day and were able to vote.

-It suggests that approximately 14,000 voters — 0.25% — who went to a polling station were not able to vote as a result of not being able to show ID.
+It suggests that approximately 14,000 voters – 0.25 per cent – who went to a polling station were not able to vote as a result of not being able to show ID.

-Among those recorded as being turned away from a polling station, 70% had not brought any ID and 30% brought a type that was not accepted.
+Among those recorded as being turned away from a polling station, 70 per cent had not brought any ID and 30 per cent brought a type that was not accepted.

 The commission said its analysis indicated a “very high awareness” of the need to produce photo identification and that more than half of people were aware that free IDs, in the form of Government-issued voter authority certificates, were available.